geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 Examples
 ^^^^^^^^

-- List all the layers available in the API: `https://api3.geo.admin.ch/rest/services/api/MapServer <../../../rest/services/api/MapServer>`_
+- List all the layers available in the GeoAdmin API: `https://api3.geo.admin.ch/rest/services/api/MapServer <../../../rest/services/api/MapServer>`_
-- List all the layers available in the API where the word "wasser" is found in their description: `https://api3.geo.admin.ch/rest/services/api/MapServer?searchText=wasser <../../../rest/services/api/MapServer?searchText=wasser>`_
+- List all the layers available in the GeoAdmin API where the word "wasser" is found in their description: `https://api3.geo.admin.ch/rest/services/api/MapServer?searchText=wasser <../../../rest/services/api/MapServer?searchText=wasser>`_

 .. _legend_description: